hhvu0102/unix_basic/README.md

 - The current directory is denoted by `.`.
 - The parent directory is denoted by `..`.
     - When we do `cd ..`, this will put us one directory above where we were.
+    - When we do `cd`, this will put us back to the `home` directory.

 #### Question time!
 1. There's a directory called `hearingData` under the directory `lecture`.
-How would do go to the directory?
+How would you go to the directory if you are currently in `unix_basic` directory?
+How would do go regardless of your current location?
 2. Which files listed below are in the `hearingData` directory?
     <p> A. Data8355, Data7493, Data1235 </p>
     <p> B. Data0335, Data0492, Data0225 </p>